AntonioND/giibiiadvance/README.md

 - Obviously, improve emulation.
  - Implement mosaic correctly (in GBA mode).
  - Correct GBA CPU timings.
- - Rewrite a lot of GB core to speed up emulation.
+ - Rewrite A LOT of GB core to speed up emulation.
  - Auto frameskip.
+ - Fix broken x86 ASM instructions of GBA emulation in Linux. "setc (%%ebx)" seems to be the problem...

 Dependencies
 ------------